go-semantic-release/hooks-goreleaser/goreleaser/www/docs/ci/actions.md

     For more information, take a look at [actions/checkout#290](https://github.com/actions/checkout/issues/290).

+    #### Caching go dependencies
+    When using the `setup-go` action, you can optionally set `cache: true` for it to aumatically cache and restore your go dependencies, which usually helps speed up build times.

 !!! tip
     For detailed instructions please follow GitHub Actions [workflow syntax][syntax].

 ### Signing

 If [signing is enabled][signing] in your GoReleaser configuration, you can use the [Import GPG][import-gpg] GitHub Action along with this one:

 ```yaml
       -